-For year-to-date 2016, net sales increased \$118 million to \$3.608 billion, and comparable sales increased 2% (comparable store sales increased 1%).
+For year-to-date 2016, net sales increased \$134 million to \$5.192 billion, comparable sales increased 1% and comparable store sales were flat.
 Net sales increased primarily due to increases in PINK and sport, driven by a compelling merchandise assortment that incorporated newness, innovation and fashion.
-These results were partially offset by decreases in swim and apparel due to a strategic decision to exit these categories, and beauty as we reposition the category.
+These results were partially offset by decreases in swim and apparel due to a strategic decision to exit these categories, core bras due to lower average unit retail prices, and beauty as we reposition the category.